Natural House Paints (and sustainable wallpaper)

 YesColours (paints in eco pouches, 66 colours)

-YesColours are something different.
-Made with water from the Lake District, these are sold in easy-to-recycle pouches, that are easy to open and close, protect against moisture, mould and dust.
-And the packaging means you only squeeze out what you need, to avoid waste.
+YesColours are sold in easy-to-recycle pouches, that protect against moisture, mould and dust.
+The packaging means you squeeze out what you need, to avoid waste.

 The clear circle window lets you check each colour, before opening.
 This company offers 66 colours as swatch cards (with real paint) instead of wasteful pots.

-Lakeland Paints are odourless and sold in a wide range of colours.
-This offers paints for walls, wood, metal, floors and masonry.
+Lakeland Paints are odourless and sold in a wide range of colours, for walls, wood, metal, floors and masonry.

 Plus there are specialist paints like air-purifying paint, claypaint and MDF-passifying primers, fire-retardant paints (for combustible materials) and paints for people with asthma.